machine-learning-challenge/mlc2017-onsite/gan/README.en.md

   * Note that the skeleton code already meets those spec.
 * DO NOT make generator just memorizing the image from training data and outputting one of them - we can examine it on submitted models.
 * Also for fairness, DO NOT make discriminator that doesn't use the training logic of GAN - e.g. separately trained SVM discriminator (without using generator) is prohibited.
+* It is prohibited to use external data.

 ## Running Code in Google Cloud
 Consider the size of training data, most likely you want to train in Google Cloud.
 Replace --generator_model and --discriminator_model with your model name and modify the directory paths accordingly.